-At last, from a broader perspective, rumination as a transdiagnostic mediator has been studied in depression and anxiety (Hsu et al, 2015; McLaughlin & Nolen-Hoeksema, 2011), depression and PTSD (Mendoza, Mordeno & Nalipay, 2021), antisocial and borderline personality disorder symptoms (Kelley, Walgren & DeShong, 2021).
-Rumination was also found as a relevant predictor and mediator across mood, anxiety, and psychosis (Hartley et al, 2014; Wolkenstein et al, 2014).
-While the interplay between cognitive biases, rumination, and psychological symptoms remains unclear, it is supported by empirical evidence that rumination might be one of the cognitive processes underlying symptom co-occurrence and development of multiple forms of psychopathology (Aldao & Nolen-Hoeksema, 2010; McLaughlin & Nolen-Hoeksema, 2011).

 Towards a better understanding of symptom comorbidity

-Throughout the years, psychiatric comorbidity has been presenting challenges in both traditional diagnostic systems and cognitive psychopathological studies.
-As the historical conceptualization of psychological disorders emphasizes heavily on content specificity (Beck, 1976; Mathews & MaeLeod, 1994), psychiatric comorbidity challenges the conceptual boundaries of different diagnoses.
+Throughout the years, psychiatric comorbidity has presented challenges in both traditional diagnostic systems and cognitive psychopathological studies.
+As the historical conceptualization of psychological disorders emphasizes heavily on content specificity (Beck, 1976; Mathews & MacLeod, 1994), psychiatric comorbidity challenges the conceptual boundaries of different diagnoses.
 For individuals who present multiple psychological symptoms that fit into the criteria of different psychiatric disorders, clinical practitioners either diagnose co-occurring, putatively independent disorders or make hierarchical diagnoses (Cowan & Mittal, 2021).
 However, these approaches did not explain the interplay of symptom dimensions that potentially contribute to psychiatric co-morbidity.

-In the recent decade, the emergence of the Hierarchical Taxonomy of Psychopathology (HiTOP) system (Caspi et al, 2014; Krueger et al, 2006; Kotov et al, 2017; Oltmanns et al, 2018; Smith et al, 2020) has innovated researchers to reconceptualize comorbidity based on symptom correlations.
+The emergence of the Hierarchical Taxonomy of Psychopathology (HiTOP) system (Caspi et al, 2014; Krueger et al, 2006; Kotov et al, 2017; Oltmanns et al, 2018; Smith et al, 2020) prompted researchers to reconceptualize comorbidity based on symptom correlations.
 Rather than viewing different psychological disorders as independent from each other, the HiTOP system conceptualizes symptoms as correlated indicators of latent dimensions that can be linked to higher-order spectra, such as internalizing, externalizing, and thought disorder.
 These spectra load onto the p-factor, the one general factor that has stronger explanatory power than disorder-specific components across spectra.
-Interestingly, in statistical analyses, a bi-factor model (encompassing internalizing and externalizing) displayed a better fit to the data than did a one-factor or a correlated three-factor model (encompassing internalizing, externalizing, and thought disorder) (Oltmanns et al, 2018; Smith et al, 2020).
+Interestingly, in statistical analyses, a bifactor model (encompassing internalizing and externalizing) displayed a better fit to the data than did a one-factor or a correlated three-factor model (encompassing internalizing, externalizing, and thought disorder) (Oltmanns et al, 2018; Smith et al, 2020).
 Thought disorder variables in the bifactor model loaded strongly onto the p-factor, despite having their specific factor.
 The result indicated thought disorder components might not be as distant from other factors (internalizing and externalizing) as previous researchers have conceptualized.
 Rather, internalizing symptoms, externalizing symptoms, and though disorder components might either share a pathway across spectra through the p-factor.
-Although what p-factor represents remains controversial (Fried, Greene, & Eaton, 2021), p-factor was hypothesized to reflect dispositional negative emotionality (Lahey et al, 2017; Tackett et al, 2013) or thought dysfunction that entailed irrational fear or intrusive thoughts (Caspi & Moffitt, 2018), both linked to emotional regulation strategies and information processing.
+Although what p-factor represents remains controversial (Fried, Greene, & Eaton, 2021), the p-factor was hypothesized to reflect dispositional negative emotionality (Lahey et al, 2017; Tackett et al, 2013) or thought dysfunction that entailed irrational fear or intrusive thoughts (Caspi & Moffitt, 2018), both linked to emotional regulation strategies and information processing.

+To improve our understanding of the dynamics among cognitive vulnerability, emotional regulation, and psychological symptoms, it will be crucial to examine how they interact with each other in a longitudinal design.
+Such a longitudinal study can address the question of temporal precedence in the relationship between negative interpretation biases and psychological symptoms, as well as the mediating role of repetitive negative thinking.
+Specifically, we would separate within-person effects from between-person individual differences (i.e. the stable trait factors) as we want to focus on the dynamics among the fluctuating parts of interpretation biases, repetitive negative thinking, and psychological symptoms.
+These fluctuating parts represent targets for short-term cognitive bias modifications and psychological interventions.
+We also plan for a three-wave data collection at one-month intervals to examine how the three factors interplay and contribute to the changes of psychological symptoms within a short period of time.

+The random-intercept cross-lagged panel model (RI-CLPM) (Hamaker et al, 2015) is an analytical technique that separates observations into the fluctuating within-personal level and the stable between-person levels.
+Extended versions of the RI-CLPM technique (Mulder & Hamaker, 2020) allow researchers to include time-invariant personal characteristics as predictors.
+In this study, it will be meaningful to take biological sex as the time-invariant predictor for outcomes in the three dimensions.

 Study aims